network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 - `i`: The index of the current interval.
 The variable `i` is initialized to `0` when the algorithm begins and increases by one for each interval.
-- moving average aggregate goodput at interval p: The number of total bytes of data transferred within interval `p` and the `MAD - 1` immediately preceding intervals, divided by `MAD` times `ID`.
+- moving average aggregate goodput at interval `p`: The number of total bytes of data transferred within interval `p` and the `MAD - 1` immediately preceding intervals, divided by `MAD` times `ID`.